 VPN Unlimited passed all of our leak tests.

-Zero-Logs Promise - With a Loophole
+"Zero Logs" - With a loophole

-That begs the question, what does KeepSolid do with such data?
+That begs the question, what does KeepSolid do with data?
 Further down, under the "How We Use Personal Data" section, item C states "For compliance with our legal obligations [including] I. Carry out or exercise our rights and obligations arising from any orders; and II.
 In the process of litigation and regulatory investigations, when appropriate or necessary."

 Similarly, under legitimate interests, item D includes "IV.
 Detecting and preventing fraud, illegal activity, and any other activity that infringes upon the legal rights of KeepSolid, our other users, or other third parties."